Cinnamon and Kale

 What you'll love about the recipe

-- You'll just need 4 everyday ingredients to make these gluten free drop scones
+• You'll just need 4 everyday ingredients to make gluten free drop scones

-- They are a really useful recipe.
+• They are a useful, versatile recipe.
 You can serve them for breakfast or dessert with your favourite combination of fruits, yogurt and syrups.
-And gluten free drop scones can also be served savoury.
-If you are not a fan of gluten free bread, these are ideal to make a savoury stack with ham, smoked salmon, or cheese and some salad leaves.
+And gluten free drop scones can also be served as a savoury alternative to gluten free bread.
+Try them as a savoury stack with ham, smoked salmon, or cheese and some salad leaves.

-- Low in fat - the only fat in the recipe comes from the egg.
+• Low in fat - the only fat in the recipe comes from the egg.
 There's just 130 calories for a stack of 4 drop scones.
+Gluten free Scotch pancakes are also sugar free

-- Cooked on the hob.
+• Cooked on the hob or stovetop.
 The name drop scones comes from the fact that the batter can be 'dropped' straight onto a griddle (or a pan).
 You don't need a food processor or a blender either, it's easy to make the batter with a whisk.

 Ingredients